Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,808.45003,837.796486.md

 # [February 20th, 2019 Livestream](../2019-02-20.md)
 ## Q&A: How many people are there in the studio?
 https://youtube.com/embed/CB9bSigNYH8?autoplay=1&start=808&end=838
-This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Is Satisfactory a team of 25 people?](./yt-niOtt1II3gw.md) [https://www.youtube.com/watch?v=niOtt1II3gw](https://www.youtube.com/watch?v=niOtt1II3gw)
+This question was possibly duplicated with a more recent answer: [February 8th, 2022 Livestream Q&A: How many people work at your studio?](./yt-zZHLKZIyLRI.md) [https://www.youtube.com/watch?v=zZHLKZIyLRI](https://www.youtube.com/watch?v=zZHLKZIyLRI)

 ### Topics